jacobparis-insiders/.github/profile/README.md

 This is all very early stages, so expect a lot of changes

+## Email archive

+Subscribers can read the [archive of previous emails](https://github.com/jacobparis-insiders/email-archive) in this org.
+Archive makes it sound like there are a lot of them.
+There have been two.

 ## Remix Image Upload Example (like Slack)

 This is an example replicating Slack's message input in Remix.